Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

 - On the Payroll Earning Data tab, complete all columns with the data for all required new earning codes.

-Important: Make sure that you include all earnings that are used currently and earnings used during the elected parallel periods.
+Important: Include all of the earnings that are used currently and the earnings that are used during the elected parallel periods.

 Note: Instructions for populating the fields are in the Payroll Earning Data Template Fields section (below) and on the Instructions tab of the template.